Building A Budget With Allocations - All Flexibility Levels

 Flexibilities

-- Special Education Aide positions may be used to create Urban Teacher Resident or Relay Teacher Resident positions if they remain in the specialized self-contained program classroom.
-Urban Teacher Residents and Relay Teacher Residents can help to create a special education teacher pipeline in schools.
+Special Education Aide | *City Alliance Teacher Resident *Relay Teacher Resident | Special education aide positions maybe be converted to City Alliance or Relay teacher resident positions only if they remain in the specialized self-contained classroom.
+City Alliance and Relay teacher residents can help create a special education teacher pipeline in schools. |

-- Inclusion/Resource Teacher positions may be used to create a TLI Teacher Leader-Special Education position or a Coordinator-Special Education If a school wants to reduce the number of Inclusion/Resource Teachers from what is allocated, they will need to demonstrate how all student IEP hours will continue to be met.
+Inclusion/Resource Teacher | *TLI Teacher Leader – Special Education *Coordinator – Special Education *Manager – Specialized Instruction *Director – Specialized Instruction | If a school wants to reduce the number of inclusion/resource teachers from what is allocated, they will need to demonstrate how all student IEP hours will continue to be met. |

 Local Education Agency (LEA) Representative Designee

-Under IDEA, each IEP team is to include an individual who serves as the “LEA representative.”
+Under IDEA, each IEP team is required to include an individual who serves as the LEA representative.
 This person must be:

-- Qualified to provide or supervise the provision of specialized instruction to meet the unique needs of children with disabilities.
+- Qualified to provide or supervise the provision of specialized instruction to meet the unique needs of children with disabilities

-- Knowledgeable about the general education curriculum; and
+- Knowledgeable about the general education curriculum

-- Knowledgeable about the availability of resources of the LEA.
+- Knowledgeable about the availability of resources of the LEA

 If a school decides to invest in a special education leadership position, in addition to serving as the LEA representative designee, the responsibilities of the position include:

-- Ensuring special education teachers are meaningfully engaged in content-level co-planning, using student data to develop lessons that are aligned to the CCSS and appropriately modified and accommodated to meet the needs of individual students.
+- Ensuring special education teachers are meaningfully engaged in content-level co-planning, using student data to develop lessons that are aligned to the CCSS and appropriately modified and accommodated to meet the needs of individual students

-- Leading the special education team in building cohesive and trusting relationships with families.
+- Leading the special education team in building cohesive and trusting relationships with families

-- Schools may invest in the following positions to support instruction and/or compliance, as well as serve as the LEA Representative Designee.
-Only TLIs are eligible for extra duty pay as the LEA Representative Designee role is considered part of the tour of duty for the other positions.
+- Schools may invest in the following positions to support instruction and/or compliance, as well as serve as the LEA representative designee.
+Only TLIs are eligible for extra duty pay as the LEA representative designee role is considered part of the tour of duty for the other positions.

-Position and Job Description Link | Roles and Responsibilities |
+Position | Roles and Responsibilities |

-TLI Teacher Leader – Special Education | - Supports all teachers with specially designed instruction in both the general and special education settings |
+TLI Teacher Leader – Special Education | Supports all teachers with specially designed instruction in both the general and special education settings |

 Central Support